 - What policy instruments were deployed to contain the great economic depression?

-You can practice writing answers for these questions and improve your answer writing skills for the UPSC mains exam.
+You can practise writing answers for these questions and improve your answer writing skills for the UPSC mains exam.
 Similarly, for other General Studies papers, you can get all previous year questions in one place from the links mentioned in the table below: